valignatev/dumpcord/README.md

 # Dumpcord

 Simple program to dump attachments from discord channel due to Discord's recent addition of expiration date to their CDN urls.
+It downloads both files people dropped in as attachments, and by looking for Discord CDN links in the post content.

 It's a bit barebons for now, but does the job.
 Maybe I'll improve it later, or maybe I'll just dump channels I'm interested in and abandon it forever.